Best Shopify Fonts and Font Combinations

 How to choose the best font for your Shopify store?

 Tip: If you’re going for a custom or rarely used font, set secondary fonts for browsers that don’t support the primary ones.
 This way you might not be able to show the design you were initially going for, but at least the text will be there.
-Popular secondary options are Helvetica and Roboto because of how universal they are.
+Popular secondary options are Helvetica and Roboto because of how versatile they are.

 Where to find fonts for a Shopify store?